Sailboat with Stability and Good Performance

 The rest is made up on a per team basis by the participants.

 Most of the management of these projects is through Roy Espiritu of the boatbuidling advocacy group Pinoyboats.org (PHBYC on Facebook).

-They look odd – so how do they sail?
+The Oz Goose looks odd – so how do they sail?
 Top recorded speed solo sailing has crept up in the last two years.
 Originally 12 knots it was raised to 12.9 (both on a tideless lake in Central Texas.
 And finally raised to 13.8 knots on a tideless lake in the Philippines.
-Here is the designer’s boat in upwind mode in about 15 knots.
+Here is the designer’s boat in upwind mode in about 15 knots of wind.